mjordan/islandora_workbench/README.md

 * `status`: Whether the node is published.
 Optional.
 If included, use `1` (published) or `0` (unpublished) as values.
 If absent, is set to the default value for your content type.
 * `sticky`: Sticky at top of lists.
 Optional.
 If included, use `1` (sticky) or `0` (not sticky) as values.
 If absent, is set to the default value for your content type.
 * `langcode`: The language of the node.
 Optional.
 If included, use one of Drupal's language codes as values (common values are 'en', 'fr', and 'es'; the entire list can be seen [here](https://git.drupalcode.org/project/drupal/-/blob/8.8.x/core/lib/Drupal/Core/Language/LanguageManager.php#L224).
 If absent, Drupal sets the value to the default value for your content type.
+* `uid`: The Drupal user ID to assign to the node.
+Optional.
+* `created`: The timestamp to use in the node's "created" attribute.
+Optional, but if present, it must be in format 2020-11-15T23:49:22+00:00 (the +00:00 is the difference to Greenwich time/GMT).

 #### Single-valued fields